Pur3-MAlice/stardew-memory-game/README.md

 ### **Design**
 * The basis of the design theme for this game came from the cult classic game of "Stardew Valley" a farming sim that was relised in 2014.
 This game has a huge following and has sold over 10 million copies.
 The bright and nostalgic pixel art is pleasing to look at and the icons in the game lend themselves to this type of spin-off game.
 It also has lots of groupable icons that can be used as card faces.
 Plus the bright colours made to create an intresting colour pallette with high contrast.
+* The pixalted art style lended itself to this tyoe of game as when scaling up or down they don't lose as much definition as regular image,
 #### *Color Scheme*
 * I used the loading image (seen below) and added in other complmentary colours to create a colour pallete and then used .
 I am planning to only use #fff and #000 for writing to increase asseibility.